Mohitk247/Custom-Subtitle-Video-Player/README.md

 3. **User Interface**:
    - Clean and intuitive UI/UX.
-   - Aligned with the overall design aesthetics of Clipo AI.
+   - Aligned with the overall design aesthetics.

 ## Getting Started